AbrahamOO/iac-terraform-localstack-ansible/README.md

-# Infrastructure as Code Demo: Terraform + Ansible + Localstack
+# Infrastructure as Code: Terraform + Ansible + Localstack

-Hey there!
-I'm sharing this project to demonstrate a complete Infrastructure as Code workflow that you can run entirely on your local machine without spending a dime on cloud resources.
+I built this project to show how modern infrastructure automation works in practice.
+Everything here runs on your laptop using Localstack, so you can tear things apart, break stuff, and rebuild without touching your credit card.

-## Why I Built This
+## Why This Exists

-After years of working with cloud infrastructure, I wanted to create a training ground where I could experiment with IaC patterns, test different configurations, and practice automation workflows without worrying about AWS bills.
-This project simulates a real-world deployment pipeline using Localstack, making it perfect for learning, testing, or demonstrating DevOps skills.
+Over the past few years, I've worked with enough cloud infrastructure to know that the best way to learn is by doing.
+But AWS bills add up fast when you're experimenting.
+That's where this project comes in - it's a full IaC pipeline that costs exactly zero dollars to run.
+You get Terraform for provisioning, Ansible for configuration, and Localstack simulating AWS services locally.

+I use this as my testing ground for new automation patterns and as a reference when building production systems.
+If you're prepping for DevOps interviews, learning infrastructure-as-code, or just want to see how these tools fit together, this project has you covered.

 ## What This Does